fdonnet/ubik_accounting/deploy/deploy-local-readme.md

 `minikube tunnel`

-## Backend Endpoints
+## The End

-After all this configuration, now, you can access Swagger here:
+After all this configuration, now, you can access backend Swagger here:

 http://ubik-proxy/swagger